Week 4 takeaways: Breakthroughs for Bears, Cowboys

 Ezekiel Elliott called the win "probably the most important of the season to get back on track after a slow start."
 The Cowboys got Elliott going with 152 yards rushing and 88 yards receiving, and right guard Zack Martin said it felt more like the offense of old, which is what they will need if they want to sustain any kind of winning streak.
 The Cowboys had five plays of at least 30 yards against the Lions, after registering just one such play earlier in the season. -- Todd Archer

 Detroit found its offensive rhythm again, with Matthew Stafford putting together an eye-popping 131.5 passer rating.
 And yet, with a 24-23 lead with 2:17 left, the Lions couldn't do much defensively to stop Dallas.
-And that's the worry, that Detroit's offense is going to have to be so good this season for the Lions to make up for defensive deficiencies. -- Michael Rothstein
+And that's the worry -- that Detroit's offense is going to have to be so good this season for the Lions to make up for defensive deficiencies. -- Michael Rothstein

 Jacksonville Jaguars 31, New York Jets 12